 Check if you are a healthy weight

 Want to check if you are a healthy weight?
-Then use Weightwatchers’ simple online calculator.
-If the results show you need to lose a few pounds, and you need some help and ideas, then see what offers and deals there are for subscribing to Weightwatchers Online.
+Then use the NHS’s simple online calculator.
+If the results show you need to lose a few pounds, and you need some help and ideas, then see what slimming clubs there are in your area.

 Ordinary cycling uses around five times the calories of sitting around: 5 calories per minute is used up when cycling at a leisurely pace and 1 calorie per minute for sitting.
 The calculations are at the end of this page.